hemashushu/hemashushu.github.io/src/content/about/index.en.md

 ### Are all these projects your personal work?

 Yes.
 And most of my work doesn't have "clients", which means that on one pays me and there is no project funding.
 I would greatly appreciate it if you could sponsor me!

+### What is your motivation?

+My goal is to be able to build a completely new computer system that I like all by myself, including hardware, instruction set, programming language, operating system, and applications.
+This is my greatest pleasure.
+At the same time, I will share my building process and results, hoping to help others.